abidibo/react-cam-roi/README.md

 Features:

 - Autosizing of the editor: the canvas resizes to the size of the image, but it's also responsive, so if the container width is smaller, then the canvas is resized accordingly keeping the aspect ratio.
+  (the size is adjusted on load, after will remain the same even if changing viewport size)
 - Draw polylines, polygons and rectangles, change dimensions and rotate them.
 - Support for number of drawable ROIs, defining a rule for each type.
 - Support for dynamic metadata information attached to each shape and the whole image (with validation included).